Continuing Education Activity

 Patients managed with antiepileptic drugs are frequently encountered by the nurse practitioner, internist, primary care provider, neurologist, and emergency department physician.
 In the past, it was widely believed that routine drug monitoring of antiepileptics was beneficial, but except for a few cases, this is no longer recommended.
 Instead, clinical monitoring within the context of a supportive, patient-centered, interprofessional team treatment plan based on a therapeutic clinician-patient relationship with the support of nurses and pharmacists is the key to success.
 This interprofessional team will include clinicians, specialists, mid-level practitioners, nurses, and pharmacists.
 The pharmacist should emphasize the importance of medication compliance to the patient and the need for close follow-up.
 If there is evidence of non-compliance, the pharmacist should discuss the situation with the clinician managing the case.
 Pharmacists and nurses should assist in educating patients about the adverse effects of the drugs so that they know when to report back to the clinician.
 Only through such an interprofessional team approach can the morbidity of anti-convulsants be reduced and safe outcomes be achieved.
 [Level 5]

 Nurses who dispense antiepileptic drugs should always check the dose and the route of administration independently.
 In addition, nurses should read about the potential side effects of the drugs and educate the patient.
 This ensures extra safety for patients.
 IF a dose does not appear to be reasonable, the clinician should be contacted.

 Nursing, Allied Health, and Interprofessional Team Monitoring

 Several anticonvulsants have the potential to cause adverse cardiac effects when administered intravenously.
-Thus patients should be placed on a cardiac monitor and their vital signs should be measured frequently.
-Any untoward effects should be immediately reported.
+Thus patients should be placed on a cardiac monitor, and their vital signs should be measured frequently.
+Any untoward effects should be immediately reported to the prescriber.